-How many of you have taken the effort to see how much was the actual cost of a past similar project or activity , before embarking on a similar new project or task?.
+How many of you have taken the effort to see how much was the actual cost of a past similar project or activity, before embarking on a similar new project or task?.
 I am sure almost everyone would have checked a previous similar work’s cost before estimating the cost of a new similar activity.
-Estimation based on comparison with a past similar activity is known as analogous estimation.
+Estimation based on a comparison with a past similar activity is known as an analogous estimation.
 While performing analogous estimation one must validate the similarity of the past similar activity with the task under estimation.

 2.2 Parametric Estimation

 Have you ever heard about the term ‘cost per square feet’?.
-Cost per square feet is widely used in construction industry.
+Cost per square feet is widely used in the construction industry.
 Cost per square feet is calculated by taking an average of the actual cost incurred per square feet from past similar projects.
 In software testing very often we hear the term ‘Defects per hundred hours of testing’ which is arrived at from historical testing data.
-Parametric estimation is more accurate than the analogous estimation.
+Parametric estimation is more accurate than analogous estimation.